opeco17/saguru/README.md

 saguru support your open-source contribution.

-## How to deploy application into local
+## How to set up local environment

 ### Create .env
 First, it's necessary to create `.env` in the root directory of this project.